Jdka1/KanjiNet/README.md

 ### OCR Model

 Model architecture is located at `Machine_Learning/architecture.py`.
-To import the model and weights in torch run the following inside this cloned repo.
+To import the model and weights in PyTorch run the following inside this cloned repo.

 ```python
 import torch